 Every PlayStation generation gets a Gran Turismo game, and the PS5 is no exception.
 Most of this trailer was pre-rendered, but there were some snippets of gameplay too.
 This game takes car tuning and racing to the next level, and Gran Turismo has always been a fantastic franchise, and it’s a must-have for racing fans.
 There’s a mountain of licenced cars to choose from, a lot of aftermarket tuning to give you the edge and all of that sits alongside the best graphics and physics the franchise has ever seen.

 Early reaction to the trailer is very positive, Sony’s likely to have a big hit on its hands here.

-This one walked straight into the sort of Twitter storm that gamers are probably used to by now.
+God of War Ragnarok walked straight into the sort of Twitter storm that gamers are probably used to by now.
 The problem?
 Thor, who apparently doesn’t have the sort of body some gaming bros were expecting.
-He’s got a gut on him, and brave Twitter crusaders were unhappy, because apparently he’s not meeting their body image expectations.
-Bold of them, given the could crush their skulls with his godlike hands.
+He’s got a gut on him, and brave Twitter crusaders were unhappy because apparently, he’s not meeting their body image expectations.
+Bold of them, given they could crush their skulls with his godlike hands.

 Star Wars: Knights of the Old Republic Remake

 Look, let’s be honest, this teaser is really light on anything other than hype.
 There’s no gameplay and, in fact, no in-game footage at all, even the pre-rendered stuff that fills other trailers.
 But Knights of the Old Republic is a much-loved franchise and a remaster like this, which will rebuild the game from scratch, is likely to be absolutely amazing.

 With the original 20 years old soon, there’s a whole generation of players who can discover it for the first time on a PS5 (or a PC, later).
 Let’s hope this is a solid reworking, it’ll deeply annoy fans if it isn’t, but with some of the original team working on it, it could be fantastic.